It’s almost inevitable that you will visit the Blue Lagoon when visiting Iceland.

 Kids in the Blue Lagoon

-The Blue Lagoon has a rule that anyone aged eight and under must wear arm bands.
-The lagoon provides bright orange armbands and they are very strict that you wear them.
-Naturally Tess, who was nearly nine when we visited, was mortified that she had to wear armbands!
+Naturally Tess, who was almost 9 when we visited, was mortified that she had to wear armbands!
 She did try to get into the waters without them but was told off by an official.
 Which brings me to my next point…

 Safety at the Blue Lagoon

-Obviously safety is paramount however, the constant policing of the lagoon does detract from the experience somewhat.
+Obviously safety is paramount however, the constant policing of the lagoon does detract from the experience.
 In addition to the staff in high-visibility vests who patrol the outside of the lagoon, there are yellow-vest staff in the waters as well.
-Our big kids were told off for straying too far from us at one point.
+Our older kids were told off for straying too far from us at one point.

 The Blue Lagoon bar

 There are a couple of mask-bars that you can swim up to (or, rather wade up to, given how heavy and thick the waters are) and smear silica over your face.
-There are a couple of other masks to choose from as well, including an algae mask and a mud mask, however you must pay extra for these.
-The silica mask is supposed to be brilliant for your skin although I’ll be honest and say that I didn’t notice a huge difference.
-The masks make for quite a good photo though!
+Other mask options include an algae mask and a mud mask, however you must pay extra for these.
+The silica mask is supposed to be brilliant for your skin.

 The Blue Lagoon and your hair